molecule/molecule.github.io/research.md

         award:
         links: <a href="https://youtu.be/_P6WKr2dzXE">Video</a> | <a href="/src/papers/Theatre_DIS2021.pdf">PDF</a>
         video: https://youtu.be/_P6WKr2dzXE
-        desc: My first first-author paper.
-I'm so so proud of this project, and super excited about how this work came together.
-It was honestly a disaster at first.
-About two weeks after the show closed, I moved down to Santa Monica where my laptop (with all of the user data from the audience interviews/surveys/etc) was stolen.
-Then, a year later (March 2020) I decided to work with another theatre group to recreate the project....3 days later everything shut down for COVID-19.
-It took me another 6 months to slowly iterate on a draft about the design process, which eventually became this paper.
     -
         title: A Conversation with Actuators&#58; An Exploratory Design Environment for Hybrid Materials
         authors: César Torres, <b>Molly Jane Nicholas</b>, Sangyeon Lee, Eric Paulos.